dudursn/llm_based_text2vis_and_storytelling/README.md

 # Text-to-VIS and Data Storytelling with LLMs

-This repository accompanies a short paper developed for the course **INF2063 – Planning and Storytelling for AI in Startups**, 2025.1, Department of Informatics, PUC-Rio.
+This repository accompanies a work developed for the course **INF2063 – Planning and Storytelling for AI in Startups**, 2025.1, Department of Informatics, PUC-Rio.

 ## Overview